 Drunken Shrimp

-Live freshwater shrimp sealed in a glass jar with Shaoxing wine and ginger — Hangzhou banquet starter eaten while still moving.
+Live freshwater shrimp stunned in liquor and steeped in a marinade of soy, vinegar, ginger, garlic and sugar (the 'jumping shrimp') — Hangzhou banquet starter eaten while still moving.

 You lift the lid and the shrimp are still flicking against the glass.
 Pinch the head, snap, suck — first the wine, then the sweet head paste, then the cool semi-cured meat.
 The Shaoxing softens the flesh just past raw; texture sits between sashimi and ceviche.
 If the shrimp tastes fully cooked, the wine sat too long.